interledgerjs/wallet/README.md

   - `loadtest` : Runs the loadtest and produces an artillery report afterwards

 ## Endpoints
+Please see the [wiki](https://github.com/interledgerjs/wallet/wiki) for a full breakdown on the individual endpoints.

 ### Services
 Services used throughout the API